xianskel/iss-notifier/README.md

 #### Frontend

-A simple react frontend to demonstract the API.
+A simple react frontend to demonstrate the API.
 It allows users to subscribe/unsubscribe from notification emails.
-Requires geo-location to be enabled in the browser.
+These emails will tell users the next five times the ISS is visible from their location.
+Requires geo-location to be enabled in the users browser.

 ![](images/frontend-1.png)